- WHAT WE DO

-Needing a way to show the managers what they were doing wrong, why their behavior may be unacceptable and how to make improvements on it, a non-disclosed client came to Designing Digitally, Inc. wanting to do just that.
-The company wanted to address the situation head on and go back to the ground roots of the company’s philosophies by providing on-the-job training for its supervisors to increase morale in areas where this was an issue.
+Needing a way to show the managers what they were doing wrong, why their behavior may be unacceptable, and how to make improvements on it, a non-disclosed client came to Designing Digitally, Inc. wanting to do just that.
+The company wanted to address the situation head-on and go back to the ground roots of the company’s philosophies by providing on-the-job training for its supervisors to increase morale in areas where this was an issue.

 Designing Digitally, Inc. created a 2D eLearning module using animations of 3D avatars acting out scenarios in a 3D environment.
 The team decided on an “undercover” boss approach that would give the learner an outside perspective of what is going on in the workplace around them.

 To meet the standards of the company's learning management system (LMS) the development had to be created in Flash.
 Before submitting a proposal for the project the team at Designing Digitally, Inc. evaluated possible platforms and solutions that would meet this requirement because at the time no viable 3D Flash platform was available.
 Along with the LMS requirements, two other major factors had to be taken into consideration.
 First was that the training had been done before and just simply showing pictures and talking about the problem was not getting the message across.
-Also, anyone in a supervisory position within the company, from a person in-charge of three people all the way to upper management, would be taking this course.
+Also, anyone in a supervisory position within the company, from a person-in-charge of three people all the way to upper management, would be taking this course.
 Therefore, ease of use for the learner and time to complete were additional key factors.
-This meant using a full virtual world environment where the learner would walk around as an avatar would not provide the training platform they needed.
+This meant using a fully virtual world environment where the learner would walk around as an avatar would not provide the training platform they needed.